sphilazar/dsi-notes/pair.md

     plt.show()
     ```

-8. What model and threshold yields the maximum profit?
+8. What's the maximum profit that we can achieve and which model should we use to get it?
 What proportion of the customer base does this target?